spotinst/help/src/docs/elastigroup/tutorials/elastigroup-actions-menu/elastigroup-overview.md

 - Distribution: The number of your instances in each market.
 - CPU Utilization: The CPU utilization in the group.
 This is presented as the sum of CPU utilization per instance type in the group.
 (For example, if there are two m5.2xalrge instances with a CPU utilizaiton of 2 percent each, then the value in this graph will be 4.)

-## What’s Next?

-Learn more about the different [scaling features](elastigroup/features/scaling/) available in Elastigroup.